mbeckh/cmake-utils/README.md

 -   `configuration` - The CMake build type for CMAKE_BUILD_TYPE (optional, defaults to `Release` if no preset is used).

 -   `configurations` - The CMake configuration types for CMAKE_CONFIGURATION_TYPES (optional, defaults to `Debug;Release` if no preset is used and generator is Ninja Multi-Config).

 -   `extra-args` - Additional arguments which are passed to CMake, e.g. for setting CMake variables (optional).

+### Packages
+The action sets up package caching using NuGet on GitHub.
+If an error occurs when updating a package that is used by different repositories, it might be required to allow write access to this package for repositories other than the one that created the package in the first place.

 ## Visual Studio Integration
 Add one or more external tools within Visual Studio with the following settings: